neverping/neverping/README.md

 ### Places I have visited ✈️

-* Brazil (Not a complete list, but Rio de Janeiro, São Paulo, Manaus, Aparecida do Norte, Teresópolis, and Petrópolis are the main ones)
+* Brazil (This is not a complete list, but Rio de Janeiro, São Paulo, Manaus, Aparecida do Norte, Teresópolis, Curitiba, Porto Alegre, Florianópolis, Blumenau, Pomerode, and Petrópolis)
 * USA (San Franciso - CA, Portland - OR, New York City - NY)
 * Canada (Vancouver - BC, Montreal - QC, Toronto - ON)
 * England (London)